THE LIKE-A-PRO ICE CREAM

 No xanthan gum?
 Here are 3 more ways to make this ice cream:

 THE ITALIAN WAY.
 This is your hot weather ice cream: easy to make, and resistant to melting.
-Perfect for popsicle moulds, too.
-With chocolate, milk, cream, sugar, corn starch.
+Also the lowest in heavy cream.
+With chocolate, milk, heavy cream, sugar, cornstarch.

 Do not reduce or replace anything; everything is there for a reason.